AlexIoannides/kubernetes-mlops/README.md

 ### Install the Seldon-Core Python Package

-We're using [Pipenv](https://pipenv.readthedocs.io/en/latest/) to manage the Python dependencies in this project.
+We're using [Pipenv](https://pipenv.readthedocs.io/en/latest/) to manage the Python dependencies for this project.
 To install `seldon-core` into a virtual environment that is only used by this project use,

 ```bash
 pipenv install --python 3.6 seldon-core
 ```

+If you don't wish to use `pipenv` you can install `seldon-core` using `pip` into whatever environment is most convenient and then drop the use of `pipenv run` when testing with Seldon-Core later on.

 ### Building an ML Component for Seldon

-We follow [these guidelines](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/python.md) for defining a Python class that wraps an ML model.
-Start by ensuring the docker daemon is running and then run,
+To deploy a ML component using Seldon, we need to create Seldon-compatible Docker containers.
+We start by following [these guidelines](https://github.com/SeldonIO/seldon-core/blob/master/docs/wrappers/python.md) for defining a Python class that wraps an ML model targeted for deployment with Seldon.
+This is contained within the `seldon-ml-score-component` directory.
+Firstly, ensure that the docker daemon is running locally and then run,

 ```bash
 s2i build seldon-ml-score-component seldonio/seldon-core-s2i-python3:0.4 alexioannides/seldon-ml-score-component